TroiMakesGames/TroiMakesGames/README.md

 - 👋 Hi, I’m Troi!
 - 👀 I’m interested in programming (Game development and Modding, Competitive programming, App development), digital art/Graphic design and Videogame music production;
 - 🌱 My current project goal is a mobile game for Google Play;
-- 🎮 Languages I know: C#, Python, ArduinoC, JavaScript, HTML and CSS, actively learning Kotlin and XML;
+- 🎮 Languages I know: C#, Python, ArduinoC, JavaScript, HTML and CSS, actively learning Kotlin, Java and XML;
 - 💞️ I’m looking to collaborate on GameDevelopment with Unity or Godot;
 - 📫 How to reach me: Instagram: troi.makes.games;